 Bridge Deck Cracking - Phase I

-Benefits: State departments of transportation expend significant effort and resources on the construction of durable reinforced concrete bridges and bridge decks.
-Existing data show that the modifications to construction procedures, materials, and design details used in LC-HPC bridge deck construction significantly reduce the degree of cracking and, thus, reduce exposure of reinforcing steel to the corrosive effects of deicing chemicals and decrease freeze-thaw damage.
-Of the two, corrosion presents the far greater threat to the durability of bridge decks.
-The goal of the project is to combine knowledge from research and practice to develop a comprehensive strategy for the construction of low-cracking bridge decks.
-If successful, the result will lead to an improvement in durability and an increase in the useful life of bridges.
+State departments of transportation expend significant effort and resources on the construction of durable reinforced concrete bridges and bridge decks.
+Existing data indicates that specific modifications to construction procedures, materials, and design details will significantly reduce the degree of cracking in bridge decks, and thus reduce exposure of reinforcing steel to the corrosive effects of deicing chemicals and decrease freeze-thaw damage.
+Of the two, corrosion is by far the greater problem.
+The project will provide a mechanism for combining ideas from research and practice to develop a comprehensive strategy for the construction of bridge decks.
+If successful, the result will be a major reduction in bridge deck cracking, an improvement in durability, and an increase in the useful life of bridges.
+A great deal is known about the factors that affect cracking in bridge decks — it is time to implement that knowledge.